istresearch/scrapy-cluster/utils/README.rst

 redis_throttled_queue.py
 ========================

-The ``redis_throttled_queue`` module provides a thorttled or moderated redis queue structure that can be used to mitigate the number of pops from the queue within a given time frame.
+The ``redis_throttled_queue`` module provides a throttled or moderated Redis queue structure that can be used to mitigate the number of pops from the queue within a given time frame.

 settings_wrapper.py
 ===================

-The ``settings_wrapper`` module is a class the handles loading of default python application settings, which can then be overriden or added to by a local settings file.
+The ``settings_wrapper`` module is a class the handles loading of default python application settings, which can then be overridden or added to by a local settings file.
 In the end provides a single dictionary object of all your loaded application settings.

 stats_collector.py
 ==================

 The ``stats_collector`` module generates Redis based statistics based on time windows or in total.
-Statistics collection inculdes time windows, rolling time windows, counters, unique counters, hyperloglog counters, and bitmap counters.
+Statistics collection includes time windows, rolling time windows, counters, unique counters, hyperloglog counters, and bitmap counters.

 zookeeper_watcher.py
 ====================

 The ``zookeeper_watcher`` module provides an easy way to tell an application that it's watched Zookeeper file has changed.
-Handles Zookeeper session disonnect and reconnections behind the scenes of your application.
+It also handles Zookeeper session disconnects and reconnects behind the scenes of your application.